Final Fantasy Mystic Quest: Development

 Although designed by one of Square's development teams in Japan, Final Fantasy Mystic Quest was specifically geared for the U.S. market.
-At the time, console role-playing games were not a major genre in North America; Square thus attempted to broaden the genre's appeal through Final Fantasy Mystic Quest.
-Square had already released several Final Fantasy spinoffs in North America, including the first three titles in the SaGa series as Final Fantasy Legend, and the first Mana series game as Final Fantasy Adventure, and wished to further break into the popular American consciousness.
+At the time, console role-playing games were not a major genre in North America; Square thus attempted to broaden the genre's appeal through this title.
+Square had already released several Final Fantasy spin-offs in North America, including the first three titles in the SaGa series as Final Fantasy Legend, and the first Mana series game as Final Fantasy Adventure, and wished to further break into the popular American consciousness.
 Square's executives cited the alleged difficulty of role-playing games as the reason Americans shied away from them, and eased the difficulty level by tweaking various aspects of the main series' gameplay.
 The American release of Final Fantasy IV was altered to make the game simpler, for example.
 Mystic Quest was to take this one step further, and the Japanese developers worked with the American offices to make sure the game was accessible to children.

 Mystic Quest was developed in a graphic and gameplay style similar to Final Fantasy Legend III (part of the aforementioned SaGa series).
 The gameplay shares numerous similarities with that title, featuring a very similar battle system, graphical interface, and dungeon system.
 Even the jump feature from Final Fantasy Legend III has been reproduced, and almost all of the icons - from caves to the enemy sprites - are a color-upgraded version of Final Fantasy Legend III's character set.
 Besides allowing for computer-controlled allies, the game did away with random battles, complicated storylines, and text-based menus.
 To appeal to the perceived tastes of North American audiences, which gravitated towards fast-paced games, Square included action-adventure game elements; players could now brandish weapons outside of battle, jump, use a grappling hook, and set bombs to open new paths.
-North American translator Ted Woolsey explained that "The action/adventure players... are larger in numbers and the demographic is different.
+North American translator Ted Woolsey explained that "the action/adventure players... are larger in numbers and the demographic is different.
 They tend to be younger and like the idea of jumping straight into the action with a sword in their hands; it's an empowerment issue - you get to go out there, start whacking things and it feels good!
-With the more traditional RPGs, it takes a good 15 or 20 hours of playing before you're finally hooked."
-Woolsey stated that Mystic Quest was one of the easiest games he had to translate, due to the game's small size.
+With the more traditional RPGs, it takes a good 15 or 20 hours of playing before you're finally hooked".
+Woolsey said that Mystic Quest was one of the easiest games he had to translate, due to the game's small size.
 Because the game was marketed towards a younger demographic, the game sold for US$39.99.